 Hosted by: HUB Ocean & Uppsala University

 This will be followed by a live demonstration of the Ocean Data Platform, showing how seagrass maps can be brought together, explored, combined, and contributed to in one place.
-We will put ODP to work during the webinar by combining some of the data sources mentioned in the introduction talk to inspire how data from global and local scales can co-exist.
+We will put ODP to work during the webinar by combining some of the data sources mentioned in the introduction talk to inspire how data global and local scales can co-exist.

 We’ll close with an open discussion on the challenges and opportunities of building a more connected seagrass data ecosystem.
 What data would you like to see on ODP?